six pluses

 • Interpreting a confidence level

-• Constructing a confidence interval for a proportion
+• Confidence intervals for a proportion

 • Confidence intervals for a difference of proportions

-Unit 9: Significance Tests for Proportions
+Unit 7: Hypothesis Tests for Proportions

-• Introduction to significance tests
+• Introduction to hypothesis tests

 • Conditions and p-value